Days & Years

 Applied to Years (The Modelβs Insight)

-The same paradox applies to the Great Year:
+The same paradox applies to the axial precession cycle:

 - Earth orbits the EARTH-WOBBLE-CENTER clockwise over ~25,684 years